Security model — secrets at rest, threat model, operator discipline

 spl doctorThe audit runs against ~/.syncro/secrets/ and ~/.syncro/keys/.
 A failed audit returns exit code 1 and prints the offending paths.

-Token-at-rest format (ADR-035 D6)
+Token-at-rest format

 Bearer tokens are NEVER stored in plaintext in hub.db.
-Only sha256(secret) lands; the plaintext is shown ONCE at mint time and never persisted in the daemon.
+Only sha256(secret) lands; the plaintext is shown ONCE at mint time and never persisted in the instance.
 If you misplace a token, mint a new one — no recovery from hub.db.

-Per-daemon keypair scope
+Per-instance keypair scope

-The identity keypair is per-daemon, content-addressed via did:key.
+The identity keypair is per-instance, content-addressed via did:key.
 Rotating the keypair (regenerating the DID) invalidates all federation pairs — peers cache the DID and reject pair traffic from a different keypair.
 Recovery: re-run spl federation pair after rotation.

 Bootstrap discipline

-spl serve --daemon writes hub.db to ~/.local/share/syncropel/backups/hub.db.bak automatically on every startup.
+spl serve writes hub.db to ~/.local/share/syncropel/backups/hub.db.bak automatically on every startup.
 This backup deliberately does NOT include ~/.syncro/keys/ or ~/.syncro/secrets/ so a cp of the backup (e.g., to a different host for inspection) doesn't accidentally include identity material.

 What's NOT protected (operator must mitigate)